rpgreview/papersandpaychecks/cow-orkers.md

 ### 5.3.2 Your Character, Rim Song-il

 YOU are Rim Song-il, a North Korean prisoner in Hoeryong concentration camp, also known as *Kwalliso* (penal labour colony) No. 22, where you work as a farm worker.
 You're not to sure exactly why you're here, in fact you can't remember much of your past life.
-You recall you used to work in an office, and your skills in reading, writing, even using a computer (if you had access to one), have not left you.
+You recall you used to work in an office, and your skills in reading, writing, even using a computer, have not left you.
 But you do remember being taken away one morning and for an unknown period of time being afterwards being left in a dark room, except for periodic scraps of food, and regular beatings.
 You do, fortunately, remember your name.

 Finally, one day, you were taken out to the farm, where you have worked for what must be a year, at least if the chalked calculations you make each sunset are accurate.
 By your estimations it is now spring, and the potatoes will be ready for harvesting.